Alcantrasz/Python-Projects/README.md

 # Python-Projects[]
 A collection of my Python projects

-Project.1: A Webscraper that scrapes a car dealership website (
+Project.1: A Beautfiul Soup webscraper that scrapes a car dealership website (truecar.com) for Used vehicles, showing the Car (Model, Price, Location, and Potential delivery locations.